-Expo City Dubai will be a car-free, environmentally-friendly, tech-enabled city, home to a new museum, a world-class exhibition centre and a sustainable home for business headquarters, startups, and SMEs.
+Expo City Dubai is a car-free, environmentally-friendly, tech-enabled city, home to a new museum, a world-class exhibition centre and a sustainable home for business headquarters, start-ups, and SMEs.

-It will continue to host the falcon-inspired UAE Pavilion and the Kingdom of Saudi Arabia Pavilion, as well as the reworked pavilions of Luxembourg, Australia, Pakistan, India, Morocco and Egypt.
+The falcon-inspired UAE Pavilion and the Kingdom of Saudi Arabia Pavilion have been retained, as well as the reworked pavilions of Luxembourg, Australia, Pakistan, India, Morocco and Egypt.

-Three of Expo 2020’s most popular attractions will remain; Al Wasl Plaza, the Garden in the Sky observation tower and the Surreal water feature, while Alif, the Mobility Pavilion and Terra, the Sustainability Pavilion, will become interactive educational experiences.
+Three of Expo 2020’s most popular attractions remain; Al Wasl Plaza, the Garden in the Sky observation tower and the Surreal water feature, while Alif, the Mobility Pavilion and Terra, the Sustainability Pavilion, have become interactive educational experiences.

-The Opportunity Pavilion will become the Expo 2020 Dubai Museum, highlighting the history and impact of World Expos.
+The Opportunity Pavilion has become the Expo 2020 Dubai Museum, highlighting the history and impact of World Expos.

 Two other attractions are the Women’s Pavilion, which features female change-makers across the world, and the Vision Pavilion, honouring the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum.

-Expo City will also house the world-class Dubai Exhibition Centre (DEC) that will continue to host a range of conferences, events and activities as it had done during Expo 2020.
+Expo City also houses the world-class Dubai Exhibition Centre (DEC) that continues to host a range of conferences, events and activities as it had done during Expo 2020.

-Expo City Dubai will retain 80% of the infrastructure and buildings already constructed, including 123 LEED-certified buildings.
-It will also be the first WELL-certified community in the region, demonstrating the built environment’s positive impact on health and wellness.
+80% of the Expo infrastructure and buildings have been retained, including 123 LEED-certified buildings.
+It is also the first WELL-certified community in the region, demonstrating the built environment’s positive impact on health and wellness.

-The city will also be converted to a freezone site, where businesses will be able to enjoy modern infrastructure, including access to a 5G-enabled network.
-No cars will be allowed across the site.
-Instead, tenants will be able to take advantage of soft mobility, such as the use of buggies, scooters, and bicycles.
+The city is now a free-zone site, where businesses can enjoy modern infrastructure, including access to a 5G-enabled network.
+No cars are allowed across the site.
+Instead, tenants can take advantage of soft mobility, such as the use of buggies, scooters, and bicycles.

-DP World, Siemens, and Terminus Group, who were major partners of the six-month Expo event, will be the first anchor tenants in the new freezone City.
+DP World, Siemens, and Terminus Group, who were major partners of the six-month Expo event, were the first anchor tenants in the new free-zone City.